nicoespeon/understandlegacycode.com/content/blog/7-techniques-to-regain-control-of-legacy/index.md

 Just like the Brain Dump, you'll feel less stressed and you'll have a better view of your progress.
 You'll be able to push intermediate Pull Requests that will progressively make the main goal easier to achieve.

 If you want to learn more, I've dedicated [a full post on this](https://understandlegacycode.com/blog/a-process-to-do-safe-changes-in-a-complex-codebase) and [there's a book on that](https://www.manning.com/books/the-mikado-method).
+I also built **[Nikado](https://nikado.app/)** to create Mikado graphs visually, right in your browser.

 ## 3. Over-committing ➿